-- The University entrusts the faculty with the responsibility of determining how absences will affect student grades, recognizing that the instructor is in the best position to judge which educational activities are most critical in achieving a course's outcome objectives.
-The instructor is also best suited to determine what alternate means, if any, may most closely approximate those objectives if the student is unable to participate in the original educational activity/ assignment. - 2.
-University faculty must strive to ensure that all students in a given class are evaluated equitably. - 3.
-University faculty are encouraged, whenever possible, to accommodate students who must miss class for important reasons.
+- tant reasons.
 These reasons may include family and personal emergencies, special religious observances, and extraordinary opportunities that lie beyond the classroom. - 4.
 University faculty should make an attendance policy available to students in a written format within the first week of the class.
 The policy should be reasonably clear and help students understand how absences might affect their learning and grades.
-Not every eventuality can be foreseen, and the individual instructor will have to make some judgements beyond the details outlined in the policy. - 5.
-Students are encouraged to consult with faculty about absences, in advance if possible, to resolve scheduling conflicts. - 6.
-The University Community recognizes that on occasion, an Absence Policy Appeals Committee may be called upon to review and settle disputes that result from an inconsistent application of the absence policy as articulated in the class and in this Catalog.
-Resort to this option would occur only after the student first seeks a saisfactory outcome with the instructor, and, if that fails, with the Division Head.
+Not every eventuality can be foreseen, and the individual instructor will have to make some judgments beyond the details outlined in this policy. - 5.
+Students are encouraged to consult with faculty about absences, in advance if possible, to resolve scheduling conflicts - 6.
+The University Community recognizes that on occasion, an Absence Policy Appeals Committee may be called upon to review and settle disputes that result from an inconsistent application of the absence policy as articulated in the class and in this catalog.
+Resort to this option would occur only after the student first seeks a saisfactory outcome with the instructor, and, if that fails, with the Dean